JohnSnowLabs/nlu/README.md

 - Language classifier for 20 languages on the wiki 20 lang dataset.

 ## Utilities for the Data Science NLU applications
-Working with text data can sometimes be quite a dirty Job.
+Working with text data can sometimes be quite a dirty job.
 NLU helps you keep your hands clean by providing lots of components that take away data engineering intensive tasks.

 - Datetime Matcher
 - Pattern Matcher